Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

 Along with settling on a numerical scheme, a decision must also be made whether or not to try to treat the disk as a whole or to try to understand it in parts.
-The latter choice includes ``shearing-box'' simulations; the name comes from the type of boundary condition one imposes on the domain to mimic the shear that would be present in a real disk \cite{hawley_95}.
-The obvious advantage of treating the disk in parts is that you circumvent the previously noted problem of the large difference in scales in the disk by simply ignoring the large scales.
-Instead one treats a rectangular volume generally no larger than one vertical scale height on a side and in some cases much smaller.
+The latter choice includes ``shearing-box'' simulations, the name coming from the type of boundary conditions one imposes on the domain to mimic the shear that would be present in a real disk~\cite{hawley_95}.
+The obvious advantage of treating the disk in parts is that you circumvent the previously noted problem of the large range in scales in the disk by simply ignoring the large scales.
+Instead one treats a rectangular volume generally no larger than a few vertical scale heights on a side and in some cases much smaller.
 In this way, for a moderate number of computational zones, one can get as good, or often much better, resolution over the region being simulated than can be achieved in global simulations.
 The obvious disadvantage is that all information about what is happening on larger scales is lost.
-By construction, no structures larger than the box can be captured and the periodic boundaries impose some highly artificial conditions on the simulations, such as no background gradients in pressure or density and no flux of material into or out of the box, meaning the surface density remains fixed.
+By construction, no structures larger than the box can be captured and the periodic boundaries impose some artificial conditions on the simulations, such as no background gradients in pressure or density and no flux of material into or out of the box, meaning the surface density remains fixed.
 Perhaps most important in the context of a review on relativity is that the box is treated as a local patch within the disk, with a scale smaller than that of the curvature of the metric.
 Thus most general relativistic effects are not, and by construction need not be, included in shearing box simulations.
-For this reason we will not say much about this class of simulations, though readers interested in accretion disks beyond the context of relativity might want to look at \cite{turner_04,hirose_06,hirose_09a}.
+Since this is a \emph{Living Review in Relativity}, we will not dwell much on this class of simulations.
+Still, there are some significant highlights that should be mentioned.